felix-chin/crime-watch/README.md

 ## Live Demo

-Link to a live demo of the application (please view in iPhone 6/7/8 resolution):
+Link to a live demo of the application:

 https://crime-watch.felixchin.com

+Best viewed in iPhone 6/7/8.

 ## Technologies Used